toidang92/toidang92.github.io/_posts/2016-09-29-ember-addons.md

 ### [RSVP](https://github.com/tildeio/rsvp.js/)

 A lightweight library that provides tools for organizing asynchronous code.
-We talk more about later.
+We talk more on next article.

 ```javascript
 reply.save().then(() => {